jfletcher-nuxeo/cvs-dashboard/README.md

 # Usage

-Once installed in the Case Manangement Showcase, these dashboards are available under ADMIN | Workflow.
+Once installed in the CVS demo, the dashboard is available at `http://yourserver/nuxeo/cvs-dashboard/`.

-There is also a bundled Web application for testing at `http://yourserver/nuxeo/cm-workflow-dashboards`.

 # Resources